IARCO-design/Object-detection-using-Tensorflow/README.md

 So I started off my new years resoliton with making a project that would use Tensorflow.
 I was so ready and exited, but it did't last long.
 As I started learning about neural networks and AI in general I soon realized that I wasn't good enough.

 From that point on I started learning about all the math and logic needed to create neural networks to better understand how they work.
 I would like to say that it was easy, but it wasn't.
-I wen through a lot of sleepless night for weeks and moths.
+I went through a lot of sleepless nights for weeks and moths.
 And after some time it all suddenly clicked.

 My first experience with neural networks was with a [neural network simulator wirtten in C#](https://github.com/BeanGreen247/neural-network-simulator).
 That took a few months to make.
 After that I continued my studies on AI.

 A few months have passed since then and that's where this project comes into play.
 I hope you enjoy it.

+## Studying sources
+The Books, Studying Sheets and Videos I used can be found [here](https://mega.nz/#F!GkdiEIiC!8dd7AboObDBlKPACiVz54A).

 ## Setup
 ### Install python
 ```